 This is an interactive map of the major freight railroads, also known as class I railroads in the United States.
 They include CSX, Norfolk Southern (NS), Burlington Northern and Santa Fe (BNSF), Union Pacific (UP), Canadian Pacific (CP), Canadian National Railway (CN), and the Kansas City Southern (KCS).

-Ed is currently the Superintendent of Operations at the Aberdeen Carolina & Western Railway Company.
+Ed is Vice President of Transportation at the Aberdeen Carolina & Western Railway Company.
 He began his railroad career in 1990 at the North Carolina & Virginia Railroad as an Engineer/Conductor for RailTex.
 In 1994, Ed attended the University of Tennessee and received his certification as a FRA Certified Track Inspector.
 In 1995, Ed accepted the position as Train Master at the Virginia Southern Railroad in Keysville, Virginia, for RailTex.
 Also, in 1995, Ed received his certificate for DSLE training and in 1998 received his certificate of completion for Hazardous Material Operations in Pueblo, Colorado.
-In 2005, Ed accepted the
+In 2005, Ed accepted the position